Est. reading time: 45-60 minutes

 10.2 Scalability Analysis

 ML Bridge's architecture is designed for horizontal scalability, with performance improving as more providers join the network.
-Layer 2 solutions enable high throughput while maintaining security guarantees.
+Layer 2 solutions enable high throughput while maintaining security guarantees, creating a sustainable growth model that benefits from network effects.

 11. Future Roadmap